CodeJoustHQ/main/.github/pull_request_template.md

-### List of changes:
+### List of Changes:

-Type your changes here.
+Add bullet points here.

 ### Notes:

-Add additional notes here.
+Add additional bullet points here.

 ### Screencast and Images:

-Add your images here.
+Add your images and/or screencasts here.